For more on Supreme Court Justice Ruth Bader Ginsburg, watch CNN Films’ “RBG” Sunday at 8 p.m. ET/PT.

 Thomas’s appointment happened decades later, in 1991 under George H. W. Bush (the first Bush).

-Sotomayor, one of the five female justices, is also the first and only Hispanic justice in history.
-(Some say Justice Benjamin Cardozo, who was Portuguese, was the first Hispanic member, but he doesn’t qualify under current US census standards.)
+Sotomayor, one of the four female justices, is also the first and only Hispanic justice in history.
+(Some say Justice Benjamin Cardozo, who was Portuguese, was the first Hispanic member, but he doesn’t qualify under current census standards.)

 No justices so far have identified as Asian, Native American or Pacific Islander.